L.D. Porta Centennial Anthology Vol 2

 This Compendium, however, takes the form of a collection of articles and papers, not by Porta but by other writers*, about the life and work of this great man.
 These have been assembled by Chris Newman to celebrate the centenary of Porta’s birth which fell in 2022 in time for which the first volume was published.
 It is hoped that the two volumes will do him justice. (* Note: this second volume contains a couple of non-technical articles by Porta himself, and transcriptions of several of his letters.)

-If you wish to order more than one copy, please write to the Webmaster to enquire about discounts.
-Likewise, trade enquiries should be sent to the same address.
-ASTT members wishing to purchase a copy of the book may click here to go to a separate payment page offering 20% discount on the above prices.
-Please make sure you are logged in first.
-Please note: All proceeds from the sale of this book will accrue to Advanced Steam Traction Services Ltd. (ASTS), and will be used to fund its work of fostering improvements to the performance, reliability and/or economy of steam locomotives.
+All proceeds from the sale of this book will accrue to Advanced Steam Traction Services Ltd. (ASTS), and will be used to fund its work of fostering improvements to the performance, reliability and/or economy of steam locomotives.